uschmidt/uschmidt.github.io/download.md

 ## Community Edition

-This community edition is full-featured and for free, there are no limitations!
+<p class="uk-text-lead">This community edition is full-featured and for free, there are no limitations!</p>

 An auto-update mechanism for the data-base on start-up of the web app is included for all previous public versions: Convenientupdates.